331 West 42nd Street (between 8th and 9th Ave.), New York, NY 10036

 CLICK HERE TO DOWNLOAD OUR CLASS CALENDAR AND LUNCH MENU.

-The Coffeehouse program has been serving the Hell’s Kitchen/Chelsea neighborhood since the early 1970’s; starting as a help desk in the Port Authority Bus Terminal where the elderly “sitters” congregated, growing over time to become a full service senior center with funding from the NYC Department for the Aging.
+Coffeehouse Older Adult Center has been serving the Hell’s Kitchen/Chelsea neighborhood since the early 1970’s—starting as a help desk in the Port Authority Bus Terminal where the elderly “sitters” congregated and growing over time to become a full-service senior center with funding from the NYC Department for the Aging.

 For 30 years, the center operated in a building near Times Square, at 551 Ninth Avenue, owned by Port Authority.
 In 2012, with enormous assistance from the Port Authority, the site secured a larger home in McCaffrey Hall, which resides in the undercroft of the Holy Cross Church.
 In 2013, a $1.1 million buildout of the space was completed by Charles Lauster Architect, P.C., which transitioned the senior center into a fully handicap-accessible space with a commercial grade kitchen.